Policies setting out the ground rules which we all must comply with.

 Private use is permitted too, but don't overdo it

-The Regulations recognise, though computing facilities are for work related activity, private use is permitted.
+The Acceptable Use Policy recognises that, though computing facilities are for work related activity, private use is permitted.
 This is so long as it does not impact staff employment responsibilities or student education (and of course, does not break the Law).

-The Regulations forbid any use that is illegal or brings the University into disrepute.
+The Acceptable Use Polocy forbids any use that is illegal or brings the University into disrepute.
 This includes excessive 'private use'.
-Breach of the Regulations is a disciplinary offence.
+Breach of the Acceptable Use Policy is a disciplinary offence.

 The Information Security Policy